Yasamin-Nourijelyani/multimodal_robotics/README.md

-# Robotics Visual Perception Enhancement
+# PixLMDetect: A Robotics Visual Perception Enhancement Model

 The goal of this project is to enhance perception capabilities of robots by fine tuning a multimodal vision-language model.
 Note: inside each directory, there is a readme discussing the files and purpose of the files in that directory.